Skip to main content

 Torque & Tune technician reviewing repair planning in the service bay

-The four-lane setup keeps diagnostics, fitment, builds, and fleet uptime from getting blurred together
+The four service types keep diagnostics, fitment, performance work, and fleet uptime from getting blurred together

-Each lane starts with a different technician workflow and a different first question.
-Use the summaries below to understand the logic before you compare the lane cards and scenario finder.
+Each service type starts with a different technician workflow and a different first question.
+Use the summaries below to understand the logic before you compare the service cards and scenario finder.

 Repair and reliability